SAIC-iSmart-API/saic-python-mqtt-gateway/README.md

 Just configure the MQTT gateway to connect to the MQTT broker which is running on your openWB and enable SoC over MQTT in the openWB.

 The openWB can also connect to an external MQTT broker.
 However, this connection needs to be secured with TLS so that messages are not exchanged in clear text.
-Since the MQTT gateway does not yet support secured MQTT connections, it won't be possible wo use a third-party broker.
+Since the MQTT gateway does not yet support secured MQTT connections, it won't be possible to use a third-party broker.

-## A Better Route Planer (ABRP) integration
+## A Better Route Planner (ABRP) integration

 Telemetry data from your car can be provided to [ABRP](https://abetterrouteplanner.com/). **Be aware that this is not done by default.** The data will be sent only if you provide the mapping of your vehicle identification number (VIN) to an ABRP user token.